Coverage is subject to the specific terms of the member’s benefit plan.

 Continuation of therapy with eptinezumab (Vyepti) may be considered medically necessary when the following is met:

 - The individual must have experienced at least a 50% reduction in migraine days from baseline, since starting treatment with eptinezumab (Vyepti).

-The use of eptinezumab (Vyepti) for any other indication than listed above is considered experimental/investigational and therefore, not covered.
-The safety and/or efficacy cannot be established by review of the available published peer-reviewed literature.
+The use of eptinezumab (Vyepti) for all other indications not listed in this policy is considered experimental/investigational and therefore non-covered because the safety and/or effectiveness cannot be established by the available published peer-reviewed literature.